CcubeCommunity/LookOut-2024/AI-ML/README.md

 This is the recommended path for getting started with AI/ML.
 But you can always choose your own path.
 Please read the [instructions](#instructions-) carefully.

+## Instructions 📝
+* You can always choose your own path.
+Order is specifically for people who are new to computer science and programming.
+* You can always skip the optional parts.
+* You can always choose your own resources, projects and datasets.
+* You can always ask for help in the [Discord Server](https://discord.com/channels/1086178685385719868/1145305120280674354).
+* After completing the [python](#1-python-) part, you can start working on the [projects](#4-hands-on-prep-).
+  You can always learn the [ML Stack](#2-ml-stack-) and [courses](#3-courses-) while working on the projects.

 ## 1. Python 🐍
 Learn Python!
 It's the most popular language for AI/ML.
 You can learn it in a few days.
 You can also learn it while learning AI/ML.
 But it's better to learn it first.